 • Other debt

 Okay, so you know what is and isn’t covered, but how can the government really tell if you are using the loans correctly?
 It’s a bit of a gray area, especially if you deposit any loan refund money into your bank account that’s mixed with other income.

-If someone finds out that you’ve been using student loans for non-qualified expenses, it can be reported to the Office of Inspector General as fraud, abuse, mismanagement, or violation of the laws and regulations that govern federal student loans.
-You are better off following the rules on this one.
+The use of student loans for non-qualified expenses can be reported to the Office of Inspector General as fraud, abuse, mismanagement, or violation of the laws and regulations that govern federal student loans.

 Covering Living Expenses While in School